centroid457/private_values/README.md

 # private_values

-## Inspiration
-Designed to use private data like username/pwd kept in OsEnvironment (or RcFile or even both variants) and not open it in public projects.
+Designed to use private data like username/pwd kept secure in OsEnvironment or IniFile for your several home projects at ones.
+And not open it in public.
 Main goals: short implementation and OOP usage.

-So for your projects it helps you to share it in public and keep private data in secure.

 ## Features

-1. Create classes with special attributes, which will be updated from OsEnvirons or RcFile.
-By default it must startswith PREFIX PV___.
-In case of OsEnvirons - it is very simple.
-For RcFile it gives you much more flexibility with ini-sections.

-2. Ability to set default values.
-By this way you can share for example open username/pwd data, end user must create private data in the OS.

-3. If finally no value withing any special attributes - raise Exception.
-You can disable this behaviour.
+1. get values from:
+   * Environment
+   * iniFile

+2. raise if no name in destination

 ## License